Jerry Cotton (film)

 Jerry Cotton is a 2010 German action comedy film directed by Philipp Stennert and Cyrill Boss and starring Christian Tramitz, Christian Ulmen and Mónica Cruz.
-It is a re-boot of the Jerry Cotton series of films.
+It is a reboot of the Jerry Cotton series of films.
 FBI agent Jerry Cotton fights crime in New York City.
 On December 17 and 26 2012 it was shown on HBO Asia in Original German language with English subtitles.